Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     z = zva.Ziva()
     z.retrieve_from_scene()

-Now we need to find the proper scene item, in this case it is the solver.
-You can do that by doing this.
+Now we need to find the scene item we want to modify, in this case the solver.
+You can do that with the following code:

 .. code-block:: python

-    scene_item = z.get_scene_items(name_filter='zSolver1')
+    scene_items = z.get_scene_items(name_filter='zSolver1')
-    print scene_item[0]
+    print scene_items[0]

-I am using the name filter to get the specific item I am interested in and printing results.
-You should have seen something like this in script editor.
+Here we're using the name filter to search for the specific item we're interested in.
+You should see something like this in the script editor.

 .. code-block:: python